Rest Days for Runners: How to Do It Right

 How many rest days should you aim for?

-A rest day can mean different things and need not necessarily involve putting your legs up and sleeping all day.
-A rest day can be incorporated every alternate day for an absolute beginner.
+You may wonder when to take a rest day from working out.
+Well, a rest day can mean different things and need not necessarily involve putting your legs up and sleeping all day.
+You may be curious to know how many rest days per week is ideal.
+This depends on your running proficiency and experience.
+A rest day for beginner runners can be incorporated every alternate day.
 Runners with some training experience should take one every three to five days, while once a week is ideal for advanced runners.
 Emotional or work stress can also affect how your body adapts to training load.

 To utilize your rest day effectively, consider some “active” rest, where you indulge in activities that are gentle and enjoyable.
 Some examples are: